Skip to content

 rm common/android/abi_gki_protected_exports_*

-Build Kernel with KernelSU
+Build kernel with KernelSU

 sh